MaynardMiner/MM.Hash/README.md

 #
 #MAITENENCE/Issues
 #
-#-If you wish to reset all your benchmark stats- type the following while in MM.Hash directory:
+#-If you wish to reset all your benchmark stats- type the following while in MM.Hash Apps directory:

 sudo bash ClearProfits.sh